 How to Make a PDF

-If you are designing your text yourself, you will need to provide us with an Adobe PDF file.
-Use the methods below to "Export to a PDF".
-If the export options are not available in your software, you can provide us with a postscript file instead.
+If you are preparing your interior pages or cover yourself, you will need to provide us with an Adobe PDF file.
+Use the methods below to create your PDF.
+If PDF options are not available in your software, you can provide us with a postscript file instead.

 Make a PDF from Adobe Indesign: